 In what we now come to expect from Chinese manufacturer’s, the assembly instructions are lacking in clarity and are sure to cause a substantial amount of frustration for the unversed hobbyist or first time builder.
 The language is let down by a questionable mastery of the English language, which by the inherent difficulty of the art of translation is forgivable.

 However, where a line must be drawn is in referring to the wrong components, confusing wires, and calling on builders to use pieces that don’t even ship with this particular model.

 The above aside, the build time comes in at a surprisingly reasonable three to five hours depending on expertise and how well one can navigate the instructions.
 Many of the components are shipped pre-assembled such as the gantry, axis carriages, cable guards, PSU, and hot end, cutting down on assembly time.
 The cable chains also work great for a clean, ordered build so points for that as well.

-Unsurprisingly for the price range, quality control is seemingly absent from the manufacturing process with inconsistency in the production of the parts notably in how they slot together as well as mislabelled components.
+Unsurprisingly for the price range, quality control is seemingly absent from the manufacturing process with inconsistency in the production of the parts notably in how they slot together as well as incorrectly labeled components.

 Support and Warranty

-TronXY has a dedicated English language page, but it has no content and consequently isn’t much help.
+TronXY has a dedicated English language page, but it has no content and consequently isn’t so helpful.
 Contact details are, however, available on the page for those with questions.
-The company does offer a 100% money back guarantee, but the details of this are near on impossible to come by.
+The company does offer a 100% money back guarantee, but the details of this are near to impossible to come by.